BrianLesko/IMU-visualization/readme.md

 # Visualize the orientation of your IMU as a simple arrow
 IMU stands for inertial measurement unit.
 IMU's are used in all manners of moving equipment and vehicles to track the orientation of a vehicle or robot.
 This code was written to validate the accuracy of different IMU sensor fusion algorithms written in C++ Arduino.
 Intended for use with a mobile robot for learning purposes.
-The .ino files are for the Arduino ()[https://docs.arduino.cc/hardware/nano-33-ble-sense-rev2/] or the (Nicla Sense ME)[https://docs.arduino.cc/hardware/nicla-sense-me/] Arduino boards.
+The .ino files are for the Arduino [BLE Sense 2](https://docs.arduino.cc/hardware/nano-33-ble-sense-rev2/) or the [Nicla Sense ME](https://docs.arduino.cc/hardware/nicla-sense-me/) Arduino boards.

 &nbsp;